ChrisKK04/game-website/README.md

 * Creating an account and logging in
 * Adding posts describing games
 * Editing and deleting reviews and games
-* Seeing and searching the posts of other users
+* Seeing and searching (game title or review content) the posts of other users
 * Account pages which list a given accounts posts and certain statistics about the account
 * Leaving reviews on games alongside a score
 * Only developers can post games and only users can post reviews